cuygur/explorewanchain/staking/parameters.md

 **Wancoin (WAN)** — The Wancoin is the native currency staked by Validator nodes to secure and run Wanchain’s network.
 Validator nodes will gain “Staking Power” (see below) in Wanchain’s Proof of Stake consensus by staking more WAN and by committing to a longer period of staking.
 In return for Validators and Delegators staking in Wanchain’s network, both groups will be rewarded with Wancoins when their node is selected to produce a given set of blocks in an epoch (see “epoch” below).
 Validators and Delegators are also rewarded with transaction fees during the epoch, as the Wancoin is also used for network transaction fees in decentralized applications and cross-blockchain transactions.

 **Validators** — Validators on the Wanchain network secure the network by playing one of two roles (see RNP and EL below) in the process of proposing, validating, and finalizing blocks.
 Validators can take two forms in the Galaxy consensus, either taking delegation or being a non-delegating node (below).
-An epoch lasts 2 days, so there are approximately 15 epochs per month.
+An epoch lasts ~1 day, so there are approximately 30 epochs per month.
 To run a standard Validator node that can accept delegation, it will require a larger amount of WAN than it will to run a non-delegating validator.

 **Delegators** — Delegators are anyone who delegates their stake to a Validator node.
 See [Partners > Staking](/community/partners?id=staking).